LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/links.rst

 alias for :meth:`crappy.links.LinkGraph.display`.

 The graph is maintained automatically by Crappy.
 Application code normally does not need to interact with it.
-The class and its exception are documented
+The graph class, the node records returned by its :attr:`~crappy.links.LinkGraph.nodes` property, and its exception are documented below:
-below:

 .. autoclass:: crappy.links.LinkGraph
-   :members: add_node, add_edge, descendants, successors, ancestors,
+   :members: nodes, add_node, add_edge, descendants, successors, ancestors,
              predecessors, img_sources, rename_node, link_names, reset, display
    :special-members: __init__

+.. autoclass:: crappy.links.link_graph.Node
+   :members:

 .. autoclass:: crappy.links.GraphStructureError